-Besides fun facts about Greece, you’ll discover facts about the Greek Flag, modern Greece, their spectacular islands, and even the Greek gods.
+Besides fun facts about Greece, you’ll discover facts about the Greek Flag, modern Greek, their spectacular islands, and even the Greek gods.

 There are facts for kids, adults, travelers, and the curious!
 So get ready!
-As you are about to learn more about Greece than you’ve ever thought possible!
+As you are about to learn more Greece facts and the mediterranean sea than you’ve ever thought possible!

 Greece Gets 3,000 Hours of Sunshine a Year